rust-lang/rfcs/text/3446-store.md

 pub unsafe trait StableStore: Store {}

 /// A refinement of `Store` which does not invalidate existing pointers, not even on moves.
 That is, this refinement
-/// guarantees that the blocks of memory are pinned in memory. pub unsafe trait PinningStore: StableStore {}
+/// guarantees that the blocks of memory are pinned in memory until the instance of the `Store` is dropped, or until
+/// the lifetime bound of `Store` concrete type expires, whichever comes first. pub unsafe trait PinningStore: StableStore {}
 ```